IreneGarces/irenegarces.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics at the World Trade Institute and am on the 2022/2023 Job Market.

 My research interest are focused around International trade and applied econometrics.
+#I am interested in understanding the effects of heterogenous trade policies.

 I am interested in understanding the effects of trade agreements and particular trade policy instruments such as non-tariff measures.